Loki1920/Compliance-Quest-Assignment/README.md

 ### Automation Approach

 - Logic implemented in Apex triggers and classes to handle account activation, contact creation, and data mapping.
+- I have used StringUtils Class to handle Account Type Dynamically.
 - Account activation validation and Account Activation Summary requirement enforced in the UI.

 ###  Tests